 Birmingham LGBT's objectives are to raise awareness of the needs of lesbian, gay, bisexual and trans (LGBT) people in Birmingham and beyond, to advocate for their needs to the wider community and to promote opportunities to LGBT people in Birmingham and beyond to enable them to fully participate in the lives of their community.

-We are in the process of forming a strategic partnership with Midland Mencap; this partnership, with a recognised third sector provider will allow for effective and meaningful engagement with local people with a learning disability and/or autism, as well as their families and carers.
+During summer 2019, in partnership with Midland Mencap, we undertook a series of engagement events with local people with a learning disability and/or autism, as well as their families and carers.